clsty/dots-hyprarch/README.md

 ```plain
 string "org.mpris.MediaPlayer2.plasma-browser-integration"
 ```
-note that `string "org.mpris.MediaPlayer2.firefox.instance_1_37"` does NOT work.
+note that output like `string "org.mpris.MediaPlayer2.firefox.instance_1_37"` does NOT work.

 If for some reason, firefox still does not have dbus `org.mpris.MediaPlayer2.plasma-browser-integration` showing up, consider the following steps: